juchong/ADIS16448-RoboRIO-Driver/README.md

+## ***FRC TEAMS, BE AWARE THAT THE 2019 KICKOFF RELEASE IMAGE (v12) BREAKS COMPATIBILITY WITH ADI GYROS and IMUs!
+NI HAS RELEASED AN UPDATE SUITE (2019.1.0) ALONG WITH A NEW ROBORIO IMAGE (v13) THAT FIXES THE ISSUE.
+THE UPDATED INSTALLER CAN BE FOUND [HERE](http://www.ni.com/download/first-robotics-software-2017/7904/en/).***

 # ADIS16448 IMU Library for FIRST Robotics and the RoboRIO

-## ***FRC TEAMS, PLEASE BE AWARE THAT THE 2019 KICKOFF RELEASE IMAGE BREAKS COMPATIBILITY WITH ADI GYROS and IMUs!
-A UTILITY THAT AUTOMATICALLY PERFORMS THE WORKAROUND DESCRIBED ON THE WPILIB SCREENSTEPS PAGE IS AVAILABLE [HERE](https://github.com/juchong/ADIS16448-RoboRIO-Driver/releases/download/2019.r1/RoboRIODriverUpdateUtility.exe).***

-## ***As described on the [WPI Known Issues](https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/1028964-known-issues) page, the issue can be resolved by logging in to your RoboRIO via serial or SSH terminal as admin (password blank, usually), and executing the command "updateNIDrivers" without quotes.
-Note that this command is case sensitive.
-Future updates will resolve this issue and this step is only required to be executed once after re-imaging your RoboRIO with the kickoff image.
-If you run into any issues, please submit an issue ticket and we will reach out as quickly as possible.***

 ## Introduction
 This example library was written to give mentors, students, and engineers a starting point for using a very high-performance 10 Degree-of-Freedom (DoF), calibrated Inertial Measurement Unit (IMU).
 This sensor packages gyroscopes, accelerometers, magnetometers, and a barometer in a small, robust package perfect for high performance robotics (such as FRC).